thanos-io/thanos/docs/proposals/config.md

 ### Example Use Case

 Currently we have the use case whereby a customer can deploy a game into our environment and we may need to dramatically increase the number of targets being scraped.
-In doing so we may need to scale the number of instances of Prometheus in our scrape pool; we would want to ensure that it has minimal impact to the existing collection of metrics and ensure we do not over oad any scrapers by the resharding of targets.
+In doing so we may need to scale the number of instances of Prometheus in our scrape pool; we would want to ensure that it has minimal impact to the existing collection of metrics and ensure we do not over load any scrapers by the resharding of targets.
 This deployment may only last for a number of hours (whilst other may last days, weeks, or months) and then will be removed.
 Therefore removing the targets and scaling down the number of Prometheus instances in the pool.
 It is also worth mentioning in this specific use case that although the Prometheus and Thanos components are deployed within a Kubernetes cluster the targets they are scraping do not have to be within the cluster where the monitoring components live or running within Kubernetes at all.